If you hate these pesky bugs trying to enter your home or garden, try one of these How to Get Rid of Flies hacks in this detailed article.

 Pests and insects hate citrus fruits and their smell.
 Do this easy trick by simply inserting 10-15 cloves into orange or any other citrus fruit, such as lemons or lime, and place it where you find the flies most.
 You can also hang them with rope or thread near windows or doors.

-To know about the citrus trees, you can grow in containers, click here!
+Discover the best citrus trees you can grow in containers here

-Fruit flies get lured with anything fermented; thus, they get attracted to wine as well.
-Take a cup of wine in a bowl and add 10-15 drop of liquid soap into it.
+Fruit flies get lured with anything fermented; therefore, they get attracted to wine as well.
+Take a cup of wine in a bowl and add 10-15 drops of liquid soap into it.
 This solution will act as a poison for flies, killing them while they drink the solution.

 24. Clean Up Pet Poop

-Flies lay eggs on poop, that hatch within 24 hours.
-To eliminate them from breeding vigorously, always clean up open feces of your pets in your backyard.
+Flies lay eggs on poop that hatch within 24 hours.
+To eliminate them from breeding vigorously, always clean up the open feces of your pets in your backyard.